ngs-docs/2022-GGG201b-lab/lab-1.md

 samtools index SRR2584857_1.ecoli-rel606.bam.sorted
 samtools tview -p ecoli:4314717 --reference ecoli-rel606.fa SRR2584857_1.ecoli-rel606.bam.sorted
 ```
 which will show you the actual aligned reads.
+(Use arrow keys to navigate, and 'q' to exit.)

 A few things to discuss:

 * these are just shell commands, with a bit of "decoration".
-You could run them yourself if you wanted!
+You could run them yourself if you wanted, outside of snakemake.
-* order of the rules in the Snakefile doesn't matter
+* the order of the rules in the Snakefile doesn't matter
-* rules can have one or more shell commands
+* rules can have one or more shell commands, one after the other on their own lines
-* `snakemake -p` prints the command
+* `snakemake -p` prints the command that is being executed
-* `-j 1` says "use only one CPU"
+* `-j 1` says "use only one CPU".
+More on this later.
-* `--use-conda` says to install software as specified.
+* `--use-conda` says to install software as specified in the conda: block.
-* red if it fails (try breaking one command :)
+* snakemake prints things out in red if it fails.
 * it's all case sensitive...
 * tabs and spacing matter.
-* why are the files named the way they are?
-* if you tell snakemake what software a step needs, it will install that software for you (and manage it for you)

 Some foreshadowing: